I Want Friends But Small Talk Drains Me (Autistic burnout)

 So I stay home and chat through text most of the time.
 I can take my time messaging them.
 Timing isn't strict and most of my friends are okay with this.
 But in-person conversation and small talk is still immensely draining.

-I'm already in autistic burnout from my warehouse shifts Adding social depletion on top of work depletion would push me to complete shutdown.
+Work already drains me to the edge of what I can handle.
+Adding social depletion on top of work depletion would push me to complete shutdown.

 I've avoided most of them to ensure I don't get pushed further into autistic burnout, making conversation—even through text—harder.